ISSOtm/gb-open-world/doc/chunk.md

 (`ALIGN[8]`)

+0. (just before the alignment) metatile definitions size (since it may be smaller than the max 64x4 bytes) in bytes, minus 1
 1. 16×16 metatile map
-2. Array of 64 metatile definitions
+2. Array of up to 64 metatile definitions
 3. Default dynamic metatile array (len, then data; 0 = skip)
+4. 3-byte ptr to chunk tile block (or 2-byte NULL to signify none)
-4. Initialization routine ptr (ran last, to patch things up)
+5. Initialization routine ptr (ran last, to patch things up)

+Pointer points to 1., not 0., to improve chunk access performance

 ## Metatile map entry format